 Blood tests include:

-Liver function tests which include serum bilirubin, amylase, alkaline phosphatase and amino transferase levels, and coagulation profile.
-The liver functions are affected in ampullary cancer.
+- Liver function tests which include serum bilirubin, amylase, alkaline phosphatase and amino transferase levels, and coagulation profile.
+The liver function tests are affected in ampullary cancer.

-Tumor markers are certain substances released into the blood that indicate the presence of a particular tumor.
+- Tumor markers are certain substances released into the blood that indicate the presence of a particular tumor.
 There are no specific tumor markers for ampullary cancer, which could ascertain the presence of the cancer.
 However, carbohydrate antigen 19-9 (CA 19-9) may be elevated in ampullary cancer.
-Carcinoembryonic antigen (CEA) levels increase; however, it is elevated in other digestive tract cancers as well.
+Carcinoembryonic antigen (CEA) levels also increase.
+It is important to note that both of these blood tests can be elevated in other diseases, as well.

 How can Ampullary Cancer be Treated?

 Surgery is the primary treatment for ampullary cancer.
 Advanced cases may be treated with stents and palliative treatment.

 Treatment of ampullary cancer is based on the size and stage of the tumor.
 Treatment options include the following: